 "Come on, Bird Man," my friend said.
 "We going to Brown Town."
 The Director was not a religious man.
 Far from it.
-But if he was ever moved to prayer, it was for the continued existence and prosperity of Newark Liberty International Airport.
-Those ten thousand acres of paved swampland were the world's most fertile source of heroin.
+But if he was ever moved to prayer, it was for the continued existence Finally.
+I felt the van coming to a stop and heard the engine cut.